portovep/pabloporto.me/README.md

 [![CD Pipeline](https://github.com/portovep/pabloporto.me/actions/workflows/pipeline.yml/badge.svg?branch=main)](https://github.com/portovep/pabloporto.me/actions/workflows/pipeline.yml)

-This is the frontend starter template I created while building a new version of my personal website, you can check out the result at [pabloporto.me](https://pabloporto.me).
+Pablo's personal website built with React, TypeScipt, NextJS and Tailwind.
+You can check it live at [pabloporto.me](https://pabloporto.me).

 ## Motivation

-Every few years, I change the tech stack that use to build my personal website.
+I change the tech stack that use to build my personal website every few years.
 I started using Wordpress, then moved to Jekyll, then React/Redux and finally Next.js.
-I do this to have a playground in which to test new frontend and CI/CD technologies.
+I do this to have a playground where I can play around with new frontend and CI/CD technologies.

-The mission of this repository is to provide an example on how to create a continuous deployment pipeline with Github Actions for a website/webapp built with Next.js.
-It includes automatic code formatting, linting, dependecy checks and [web vitals checks](https://web.dev/vitals/).
+You can use this project as an example on how to create a continuous deployment pipeline with Github Actions for a website/webapp built with Next.js.
+The CI/CD pipeline includes automated code formatting, linting, dependecy checks and [web vitals checks](https://web.dev/vitals/).

 ## How To Use